ScyllaHide/X64dbg_Acid_Lime_Theme_Remixed/README.md

 **What was modified?**

-- Black Status bar font is fixed, it is white now!
+- Black Status bar font is fixed, it is white now.
-- several smaller tweaks for contrast readability
+- several smaller tweaks for contrast readability.
 - White icons!
 You need atleast the 10 July 2022 release for that.
 - Everything in the *Acid_Lime* folder is the theme, no more copying and pasting something.

-**Download**
+- Lime Status bar with custom colored status added.

+**Download or Clone**
 https://github.com/ScyllaHide/X64dbg_Acid_Lime_Theme_Remixed/archive/refs/heads/master.zip